agronholm/apscheduler/docs/userguide.rst

 #.
 Any arguments to the callable must be serializable

 Of the builtin job stores, only MemoryJobStore doesn't serialize jobs.
-Of the builtin executors, only a PoolExecutor configured for process pooling will serialize jobs.
+Of the builtin executors, only ProcessPoolExecutor will serialize jobs.

 .. important:: If you schedule jobs in a persistent job store during your application's initialization, you **MUST** define an explicit ID for the job and use ``replace_existing=True`` or you will get a new copy of the job every time